 Preparation is key to navigating any natural or man-made emergency, and this publication sets forth practical steps and advice for ensuring the safety of you and your family should the worst occur.
 Click Here to View our Disaster Preparedness Guide

 What we do...

 The Emergency Management Division is responsible for performing technical work in the development, implementation, and management of countywide disaster prevention, protection, response, recovery, and mitigation activities.
-Division staff provide countywide planning, training and exercise programs in order to be prepared for natural, technological, and/or man-made emergencies.
-In addition, staff manage and coordinate the County's Emergency Operations Center during times of emergency.
+Division staff provides countywide planning, training, and exercise programs in order to be prepared for natural, technological, and/or man-made emergencies.
+In addition, staff manages and coordinates the County's Emergency Operations Center during times of emergency.

 Emergency Management telecommunicators work 24-7-365 operation.
 Because an emergency can, and will, happen any time of day, our communications operators are always ready to take calls.
 We are responsible for all 9-1-1 medical and fire calls in Bay County.
 We also dispatch after-hours for Bay County Animal Control, Roads and Bridges, Traffic Engineering, Utilities, and the American Red Cross.

 Our telecommunication operators are highly trained to handle extremely serious and stressful calls.
 Many callers who use 9-1-1 services are experiencing what they would consider the worst day of their life.
 It is the job of our communications operators to get them the help and resources they need.

 |EOC (R&B, ETC)||843||1.52%|

 |7 other agencies we provide fire dispatch for||15,392||27.67%|

 (9-1-1/Incoming & Outgoing Admin)